bookofproofs/bookofproofs.github.io/_sources/history/20th-century/ingarden.md

 * Ingarden did not remain for long at the Silesian University of Technology for, on 20 August 1945, he moved to the Department of Theoretical Physics, University of Wrocław, where he was appointed as an assistant.
 * Ingarden obtained a Master's degree from the Jagiellonian University in Kracow in 1946 and then worked for his doctorate supervised by Rubinowicz.
 * Ingarden discussed with Aleksander Jablonski, the founder of physics research at the Nicholaus Copernicus University at Toruń, a possible move to the Nicolaus Copernicus University.
-* This University, established in the autumn of 1945, is the largest university in northern Poland and Ingarden had a particular love of Toruń since he had lived there as a young child.
 * At the Nicholas Copernicus University, Ingarden was director of the Institute of Physics (1969-1986), held the Chair of Thermodynamics and the Theory of Radiation (1966-1969) and the Chair of Theoretical Physics (1969-1986).
 * In 1970 Ingarden founded the journal Reports on Mathematical Physics.
 * We must mention Ingarden's fascination with Japan and all things Japanese.